magento/devdocs/src/cloud/release-notes/ece-release-notes.md

 -  {:.new}Added search-engine validation to ensure that `elasticsearch` is set for Magento Commerce Cloud 2.4 and later.
 If the validation fails, the deployment is stopped with an error message suggesting fixes for the issue.<!--MCLOUD-6937-->

--  {:.new}Added error message for invalid MAGE_MODE environment variable setting.
+-  {:.new}Added error message for invalid `MAGE_MODE` environment variable setting.
 The only valid value is `production`.
-Before this fix, MAGE_MODE could be set to `developer` without deployment errors, only to cause errors later when trying to write to read-only files.<!--MCLOUD-6708-->
+Before this fix, `MAGE_MODE` could be set to `developer` without deployment errors, only to cause errors later when trying to write to read-only files.<!--MCLOUD-6708-->

--  {:.fix}Fixed validations for Redis, RabbitMQ and MySql services to ensure these versions are compatible with the Magento version.
+-  {:.fix}Fixed validation for Redis, RabbitMQ and MySql services to ensure these versions are compatible with the Magento version.
 Valid versions of these services are now written to the `cloud.log`.<!--MCLOUD-7098-->

 -  {:.fix}Updated the `cloud.log` to include the concurrent requests limit for sending requests during cache warmup.
-This value is configured in in the WARM_UP_CONCURRENCY post-deploy variable. <!--MCLOUD-5563-->
+This value is configured in in the `WARM_UP_CONCURRENCY` post-deploy variable. <!--MCLOUD-5563-->

 -  {:.fix}Updated the Elasticsearch compatibility error message to show the supported versions of Elasticsearch.
 The error message now provides the specific Elasticsearch versions to install in your Cloud infrastructure so that it is compatible with the Elasticsearch module used by your version of Magento.<!--MCLOUD-6698-->